ThemeMountain/pine/README.md

 If you found a bug in Pine, please [open an issue](https://github.com/ThemeMountain/tm-pine/issues).

+## Pine Slim

+12 columns sound too much for email?
+Take a look at [Pine Slim](https://github.com/hellocosmin/tm-pine-slim), a lighter alternative to Pine.

 ## In The Wild

 Are you using Pine for your email templates?
 [Let us know](mailto:info@thememountain.com), and we'll add your logo here.